cnatalia/rule-of-thumb/README.md

 ## Production

-You can go to `https://master.d3jdeknshs5e1.amplifyapp.com/`.
+This project was exposed through AWS Amplify and you can find it in this link: `https://master.d3jdeknshs5e1.amplifyapp.com/`.

 ## Development server